MatthewDZane/UnrealQRCodeScanner/README.md

-# OpenCV Unreal Engine 4 HoloLens 2 Plugin
+# Unreal QR Code Scanner Plugin
 This is an Unreal Engine 5 plugin for HoloLens that uses the Unreal Engine built-in OpenCV Library and other third party libraries to act as a QR Code Scanner.
-Much of this plugin was created by Jasin Lin (jasonlin1198@gmail.com), but has been modified and is now being maintained by Matthew Zane (matthewdzane@gmail.com).
+The base of this plugin was created by Jasin Lin (jasonlin1198@gmail.com), but has been modified and is now being maintained by Matthew Zane (matthewdzane@gmail.com).

 # Table of Contents
 - [Installation](#installation)